ydataai/ydata-profiling/docsrc/source/pages/integrations/ides.rst

 |

-To use the PyCharm Integration, right click on any dataset file:
-*External Tools* > *Pandas Profiling*.
+To use the PyCharm Integration, right click on any dataset file and *External Tools* > *Pandas Profiling*.